daniel-j-anderson-dev/wire_frame_rs/README.md

     <li>PgDown/PgUp: z-axis translation</li>
 </ul>

-##To build be sure to install SDL2 using the instructions here: https://crates.io/crates/sdl2
+<h1>To build be sure to install SDL2 using the instructions here: https://crates.io/crates/sdl2<h1>